dronky/iodfGatherer/README.md

 # iodfGatherer

-rexx client + java host based on sockets. allows you exchange messages
+rexx client + java host based on sockets.

-Setup host.properties:
+1. Configure and save properties:
+    Via panels (click gear icon) or edit host.properties file:
-- SYSTEMS = adcd1:ibmuser:sys1;adcd2:ibmuser:sys1 - array with your system address:login:password separated with ';'
+    - SYSTEMS = adcd1 ibmuser sys1;adcd2 ibmuser sys1 - array with your system address login password separated with ';'
-- PORTS = 3344;3345 - socket ports for each connection
+    - PORTS = 3344;3345 - socket ports for each connection.
+Number of ports must be equal to number of hosts.
+Optional.
     - KEY = gsAGJ)Wss3 - random string key for client identification (should be removed later)
-- ADDRESS = 10.200.11.111 - Socket host ip address (your PC)
+    - ADDRESS = 10.200.11.111 - Socket host ip address (your PC ip)
     - CONSOLE = DEV99 - unique console name for issuing SDSF commands
     - MSGCLASS - you can specify specific msgclass for rexx client job submission (for example, msgclass with automatic job purge)

+2. Start IODF Gatherer.
+3. Wait when it collect IODF information from all systems: software iodf, hardware iodf, date and time of activation